Overview of essential language services: translation, localization, globalization, internationalization, interpreting

 In addition to what is listed below, GALA members provide language services like subtitling, dubbing, captioning, multilingual desktop publishing, QA testing, transcreation, consulting, voiceover, and multilingual content development, to name a few.

 Translation (also referred to as t9n) is the rendering meaning from one language into another language.
 The purpose of translation is to convey the original intent of a message, taking into account cultural and regional differences between languages.

 Translation has been used by humans for millennia, beginning with the appearance of written language.
 Modern-day translators use sophisticated tools and technologies to accomplish their work and rely heavily on software to simplify and streamline their tasks.

-Organizations around the world, encompassing a multitude of sectors, missions, and mandates, rely on translation for content as diverse as product labels, technical documentation, user reviews, marketing materials, annual reports, and much, much more.
+Organizations around the world, encompassing a multitude of sectors, missions, and mandates, rely on translation services for content as diverse as product labels, technical documentation, user reviews, marketing materials, annual reports, and much, much more.

 Localization (also referred to as l10n) is the process of adapting a product or service to a specific locale.
 Translation is only one of several elements in the localization process.
 In addition to translation, the localization process may also include: